 There are many reasons why you could need a crown, here are the three main reasons:

-– A crown can help make a weak tooth stronger in the event the original tooth was fractured or highly decayed.
+– A dental crown can help make a weak tooth stronger in the event the original tooth was fractured or highly decayed.

-– A previous restoration chipped, fell off or is falling and you need to replace it with something more permanent such as a crown.
+– A previous restoration chipped, fell off or is falling and you need to replace it with something more permanent such as a dental crown.

-9 times out of ten, when a dentist recommends a crown it is because you need it.
+Nine times out of ten, when a dentist recommends a crown it is because you need it.
 However, there are alternatives to getting a crown.
 Below are a few options to avoid the time and costs associated with a lab custom fabricated restoration.

-Phasing Treatment: In some instances, you can put a filling instead of a crown.
+2. Phasing Treatment: In some instances, you can put a filling instead of a crown.
 Although a crown would be the optimal solution, putting a filling could buy you time until you get a more definitive treatment.

-Using Provisional Crowns: In some occasions, your dentist will be able to use an in-office fabricated crown, also known as provisional crown.
+3. Using Provisional Crowns: In some occasions, your dentist will be able to use an in-office fabricated crown, also known as a provisional crown.
 The provisional crown can be bonded to the tooth and buy the patient time until he or she can afford a more definitive treatment.
 The downside to provisional crowns is that they are only temporary.
 On average, a provisional crown will last 3-9 months.
 Keeping a temporary crown too long can result in the patient losing the tooth.

-In office lab Indirect Resin Crowns: even though very few dentists use this approach, in office lab indirect resin crowns are a good short term alternative to a crown.
+4. In-office lab Indirect Resin Crowns: even though very few dentists use this approach, in office lab indirect resin crowns are a good short term alternative to a crown.
 An indirect resin crown is a crown made out of resin (instead of porcelain).
 The indirect resin crown is made in the office by the doctor, and finished on the same day.
 Although this method is performed only by a few doctors, it can save you time and money in the short term.

-If you decide to have a crown done, choose a dentist that has good credentials, and above all, that he or she is a good restorative dentist.
+If you decide to have a dental crown done, choose a dentist that has good credentials, and above all, that he or she is a good restorative dentist.
 Restorative dentists not only care about the appearance of the tooth, but most importantly, the fit of the crown (making sure all margins are perfectly sealed, for example) as well as the bite or occlusion.
-These factors are part of what determines the longevity of a crown and can make the difference between a crown that will last as little as 2 years or as long as 20 years.
+These factors are part of what determines the longevity of a crown and can make the difference between a crown that will last as little as 2 years or as long as 20 or 30 years.